mhuang448/video-answer-agent/backend/perplexity-mcp-server/PERPLEXITY_MCP_SERVER.md

-# Perplexity MCP Server
+# SSE-Enabled Perplexity MCP Server

 (FastMCP Node.js MCP Server)

-An MCP server implementation using **FastMCP** that integrates the Perplexity Sonar API to provide clients (like our Python backend) with real-time, web-wide research and reasoning capabilities via **Server-Sent Events (SSE)**.
+An MCP server implementation using **FastMCP** that integrates the Perplexity Sonar API to provide MCP clients (like our Python backend) with real-time, web-wide research and reasoning capabilities via **Server-Sent Events (SSE)**.

 This server is built with Node.js and TypeScript, using the `fastmcp` library for the core MCP functionality.